-2015 2014 2013
+2016 2015 2014

-Corporate Groups 51% 47% 47%
+Corporate Groups 53% 51% 47%

-Associations 35% 36% 34%
+Associations 33% 35% 36%

-Other Groups 14% 17% 19%
+Other Groups 14% 14% 17%

+The decrease in rooms operating expenses in 2016, as compared to 2015, is primarily attributable to a decrease at Gaylord National, as described below.
 The decrease in rooms operating expenses in 2015, as compared to 2014, is primarily attributable to a decrease at Gaylord Opryland, as described below, partially offset by rooms expense at the AC Hotel, which opened in April 2015.

-The increase in rooms operating expenses in 2014, as compared to 2013, is primarily attributable to increases at Gaylord National and Gaylord Opryland, as described below.
+The increase in food and beverage operating expenses in 2016, as compared to 2015, is attributable to increase at Gaylord Palms and Gaylord Texan, as described below.
 The increase in food and beverage operating expenses in 2015, as compared to 2014, is attributable to increases at Gaylord Texan, Gaylord Opryland and Gaylord National, as described below.
-The increase in food and beverage operating expenses in 2014, as compared to 2013, is attributable to increases at each of our Gaylord Hotels properties, as described below.